Learning Color Equivariant Representations: Method

-\paragraph{Saturation group and group action.} In the HSL color space, saturation can be represented by a real number in the interval $[0,1]$.
-We introduce two approximations to give group structure to the saturation space.
-First, we observe that there is a bijection between the real numbers and the open interval $(0,1)$, so we use the structure of the group $(\mathbb{R},+)$.
-Second, we consider a finite subset of the group, a necessary and commonly used practice in both conventional CNNs (recall that the translation group is infinite) and group-equivariant CNNs such as~\cite{worrall2019deep}.
+\textbf{Saturation group and group action.} We expand the notion of color equivariance proposed in~\citet{robertcolor} to include equivariance to saturation shifts.
+In the HSL color space, saturation can be represented by a real number in the interval $[0,1]$; we introduce two approximations to give the saturation space group structure.
+First, we observe that there is a bijection between the real numbers and the open interval $(0,1)$, so we can use the structure of the group $(\mathbb{R},+)$.
+Second, we consider a finite subset of the group, a necessary and commonly used practice in both conventional CNNs (recall that the translation group is infinite) and group-equivariant CNNs such as~\citet{worrall2019deep}.
+With these approximations, the discretized saturation group $S_N$ is isomorphic to the integers with addition, $(\mathbb{Z}, +)$.
+We prove $S_{N}$ is a group in Appendix~\ref{apx:saturation-group}.

 We define the action of the saturation group on HSL images, $x\in X$ where $x:\mathbb{Z}^2\rightarrow \mathbb{R}^3$, and functions on the discrete saturation group, $y\in Y$, where $y:\mathbb{Z}^2\times S_N\rightarrow \mathbb{R}^K$.
 An element of the saturation group acts on an HSL image by the group action $\varphi_s: S_N \times X \rightarrow X$, which shifts the saturation channel of the image.
 Concretely, for an HSL image $x\in X$ defined as the concatenation of hue, saturation and luminance channels, i.e., $x=(x_h, x_s, x_l)$, the action of an element $s_i$ of the saturation group $S_N$ is given by